Johnson & Johnson: Too Big To Break Up

-It appears that it wil take a major activist to shake things up at the $300 billion-plus market cap healthcare giant Johnson & Johnson (NYSE:JNJ).
-The healthcare company got pressure last year to consider breaking up, which comes as it has underperformed the S&P 500 over the last five years.
+It appears that it will take a major activist to shake things up at the $300 billion-plus market cap healthcare giant Johnson & Johnson (NYSE:JNJ).
+The healthcare company was under pressure last year to consider breaking up, which comes as it has underperformed the S&P 500 over the last five years.

 Johnson & Johnson's move to buy up Actelion Pharmaceuticals, the U.K. biotech firm, will only make it harder for an activist to break things up.
 But, ideally, a renewed focus on a buyout could help re-spark growth - i.e. Johnson & Johnson becoming its own activist.
 The company has been buying up companies despite the calls for a breakup.

-Artisan Partners was the "activist investor" who stepped up to make the call for a Johnson & Johnson breakup.
+Artisan Partners was the "activist investor" that stepped up to make the call for a Johnson & Johnson breakup.
 But that's been almost a year.
 No major activist, like a Carl Icahn or Bill Ackman, has stepped up to take the torch and put real pressure for a breakup.

 Still, developing drugs and selling deodorant have little in common.
 That means a breakup could help boost margins and re-focus the company.
 The main thesis could be Johnson & Johnson becoming its own activist.
 There is a precedent for healthcare companies spinning off their various parts, including the Abbott Labs (NYSE:ABT) and AbbVie (NYSE:ABBV) split - which was a breakup of the medical devices and pharma companies, and both Pfizer (NYSE:PFE) and Merck (NYSE:MRK) selling their consumer goods businesses.